-Things to do in Zakopane – Hike in Tatra Mountains
+Things to do in Zakopane – Hike in the Tatra Mountains

 Another easy but long trail is a walk through Czerwone Wierchy, which passes Krzesanica (2122 meters high) on the way.
 The whole trail takes about 8 hours, so you need to leave early.

 Those hiking trails go to the High Tatras.
 There are two trails that are more demanding.
-The first one lead to Rysy, the highest peak in Poland.
-Return trip from Morskie Oko refuge takes about 7-8 hours.
+The first one leads to Rysy, the highest peak in Poland.
+The return trip from Morskie Oko refuge takes about 7–8 hours.
 This trail includes some exposure, falling rocks or ice even in the summer.
 So be well prepared.

 The most difficult trail in the Polish part of Tatra Mountains is definitely Orla Perc.
-It includes a lot of exposure, chains and ladders.
-Even people who feel they are prepared for that, get paralyzed on the way.
-And it’s not easy to resign, as part of the trail is one way only.
+It includes a lot of exposure, chains, and ladders.
+Even people who feel they are prepared for that, get paralysed on the way.
+And it’s difficult to resign, as part of the trail is one way only.
 It takes 11 hours to go through Orla Perc from Hala Gasienicowa.

 Other things to do in Zakopane and Tatra Mountains

 Kasprowy Wierch Cable Car